-Where to set: The maximum charge rate is generally set to a C/5\ rate (C = the total amp-hour capacity of the battery bank - using the 20 hour AH rate).
-The C/5 rate is usually used when the objective is to charge the batteries as quickly as possible (i.e., 400 AH $\div$ 5 = 80 amp maximum charge rate).
-A lower rate such as C/20\ is used when the batteries need to be charged as slow as possible.
-The ME-MR provides three settings for charge rate adjustment and they are 10, 50, and 100%.
+Where to set: The maximum charge rate is generally set to a C/5 rate (C = the total amp-hour capacity of the battery bank-using the 20 hour AH rate).
+The C/5 rate is usually used when the objective is to charge the batteries as quickly as possible (i.e., $400 \text{ AH} \div 5 = 80$ amp maximum charge rate).
+A lower rate such as C/20 is used when the batteries need to be charged as slow as possible.
+The ME-MR provides three settings for charge rate adjustment-10, 50, and 100%.
 Multiply this percentage and the max charge rate of the inverter to find the closest setting to the desired charger output.